windyislandgames-hub/SyntropicML/README.md

 2. Analyse the Climate and soil conditions in Tinos.
 3. Evaluate suitable plant species for syntropic systems in Tinos.
 4. Evaluate practical techniques (e.g. planting, pruning, mulching).
-5. Evaluate water management in a dry climate.
+5. Evaluate water management in a dry climate and engineering solutions (e.g. re-use of blackwater and greywater).
 6. Evaluate pest and disease control (natural methods).
 7. Develop case studies of successful syntropic gardens in the region.